momentohq/public-dev-docs/docs/cloud-linter/index.md

 - Amazon CloudWatch

 It can optionally interact with the following AWS services:
-- Amazon S3, using the `-enable-s3` option
+- Amazon S3, using the `--enable-s3` option
-- Amazon API Gateway, using the `-enable-api-gateway` option
+- Amazon API Gateway, using the `--enable-api-gateway` option

 The usage of the software is limited to the following API calls and transactions per second (TPS):